-The BQ76942 device can detect protection faults and autonomously disable the FETs, monitor for a recovery condition, and autonomously reenable the FETs without requiring any host processor involvement.
+The BQ769142 device can detect protection faults and autonomously disable the FETs, monitor for a recovery condition, and autonomously reenable the FETs, without requiring any host processor involvement.

+Partially autonomous

-Partially autonomous The BQ76942 device can detect protection faults and autonomously disable the FETs.
+The BQ769142 device can detect protection faults and autonomously disable the FETs.
 When the host receives an interrupt and recognizes the fault, the host can send commands across the digital communications interface to keep the FETs off until the host decides to release them.

 Alternatively, the host can assert the CFETOFF or DFETOFF pins to keep the FETs off.
 As long as these pins are asserted, the FETs are blocked from being reenabled.
-When these pins are deasserted, the BQ76942 will reenable the FETs if nothing is blocking them being reenabled (such as fault conditions still present, or the CFETOFF or DFETOFF pins are asserted).
-Manual control The BQ76942 device can detect protection faults and provide an interrupt to a host processor over the ALERT pin.
+When these pins are deasserted, the BQ769142 will reenable the FETs if nothing is blocking them being reenabled (such as fault conditions still present, or the CFETOFF or DFETOFF pins are asserted).

+Manual control

+The BQ769142 device can detect protection faults and provide an interrupt to a host processor over the ALERT pin.
 The host processor can read the status information of the fault over the communication bus (if desired) and can quickly force the CHG or DSG FETs off by driving the CFETOFF or DFETOFF pins from the host processor, or commands over the digital communications interface.

-When the host decides to allow the FETs to turn on again, it writes the appropriate command or deasserts the CFETOFF and DFETOFF pins, and the BQ76942 device will reenable the FETs if nothing is blocking them being
+When the host decides to allow the FETs to turn on again, it writes the appropriate command or deasserts the CFETOFF and DFETOFF pins, and the BQ769142 device will reenable the FETs if nothing is blocking them being reenabled.

-If the device is in series FET configuration and a single FET is on, it is possible for current to flow through the off-FET body diode.
-This current can damage the FET if high enough for a long enough time.
-In this case, when the BQ76942 device is autonomously controlling the FETs, if a current is detected above a programmable threshold, the device will automatically turn on the off-FET to prevent further damage.

-11.5 Protection FETs Configuration and Control
+11.5 Protection FETs Configuration and Control 11.5.1 FET Configuration

-reenabled.

-11.5.1 FET Configuration

-The BQ76942 device supports both a series configuration and a parallel configuration for the protection FETs in the system, as well as a system that does not use one or both FETs.
-When a series FET configuration is used, the BQ76942 device provides body diode protection for the case when one FET is off and one FET is on.
+The BQ769142 device supports a series configuration and a parallel configuration for the protection FETs in the system, as well as a system that does not use one or both FETs.
+When a series FET configuration is used, the BQ769142 device provides body diode protection for the case when one FET is off and one FET is on.

-If the CHG FET is off, the DSG or PDSG FET is on, and a discharge current greater in magnitude than a programmable threshold (that is, a significant discharging current) is detected, the device will turn on the CHG FET to avoid current flowing through the CHG FET body diode and damaging the FET.
+If the CHG FET is off, the DSG or PDSG FET is on, and a discharge current greater in magnitude than a programmable threshold (that is, a significant discharging current) is detected, the device will turn on the CHG FET, to avoid current flowing through the CHG FET body diode and damaging the FET.
 When the current rises above the threshold (that is, less discharge current flowing), the CHG FET will be turned off again if the reasons for its turn-off are still present.

-If the DSG FET is off, the CHG or PCHG FET is on, and a current in excess of a programmable threshold (that is, a significant charging current) is detected, the device will turn on the DSG FET to avoid current flowing through the DSG FET body diode and damaging the FET.
-When the current falls below the threshold (that is, less charging current flowing), the DSG FET will be turned off again if the reasons for its turn-off are still present.
+If the DSG FET is off, the CHG or PCHG FET is on, and a current in excess of a programmable threshold (that is, a significant charging current) is detected, the device turns on the DSG FET to avoid current flowing through the DSG FET body diode and damaging the FET.
+When the current falls below the threshold (that is, less charging current flowing), the DSG FET is turned off again if the reasons for its turn-off are still present.